 The Accordian Bluff Hiking Trail is a 7.5 mile one-way trail that ascends to a ridgetop and back down to the shoreline of Dale Hollow Lake.
 It is an ideal trail for birders and wildflower enthusiasts.
 This trail connects both Lillydale and Willow Grove Campgrounds and can be accessed via the trailhead located at the campground.

-Willow Grove Campground features 83 campsites and one large group picnic shelter.
+Willow Grove Campground features 81 single party campsites, one group camping (double party) site and one large group picnic shelter.
 Electric hookups, drinking water, flush toilets and a dump station all create a comfortable camping experience.

 The nearby sunken foundation of the historic Willow Grove School House provides a popular destination for scuba divers.
 A swimming beach, volleyball court and playground provide additional recreational opportunities.